-- Students applying for admission to the Special Education major must complete a pre-admission experience and submit documentation before the end of the first week of Spring Semester 2020: Special Education Pre-Admission Experience
+- Students applying for admission to the Special Education major must complete a pre-admission experience and submit documentation by April 3, 2020: Special Education Pre-Admission Experience

 - Students applying for admission to the elementary mathematics teaching major must submit the Supplemental Application for Admission to the Elementary Mathematics Teaching Major.
 This is the only elementary teaching major that is space-limited and requires a separate admission decision.
-Applicants who are not fully admissible to the teacher preparation program on January 2, 2020 or who did not submit the supplemental application and required transcripts before the December 13 deadline cannot be considered for admission to the elementary mathematics teaching major.
+Applicants who are not fully admissible to the Teacher Preparation Program on May 7, 2020 or who did not submit the supplemental application and required transcripts before the deadline cannot be considered for admission to the elementary mathematics teaching major.

 How to confirm MSU status

 The undergraduate application process is intended for MSU undergraduates who (1) are currently enrolled; (2) will have earned at least 28 credits by the end of Spring Semester 2020; (3) will have a cumulative GPA of at least 2.5 at the end of Spring Semester 2020; (4) have demonstrated (or will demonstrate during the 2020 Spring Semester) basic skills in reading, writing, and mathematics on the SAT-with-Essay (taken March 5, 2016 or later); and (5) wish to be considered for admission to the Teacher Preparation Program during Spring Semester 2020.

 Applicants should understand that meeting minimum requirements makes their complete application eligible for consideration.
 It does not guarantee admission.
 Each application receives a thorough and holistic review by several evaluators.